Moving Out of State in New Jersey

 - Apply for a new driver's license.
-After establishing residency most states require that this be done within a set amount of time, usually ranging between 30 and 60 days.
+After establishing residency states require new residents to apply for a state issued driver's license.

 - Apply for a new registration.
 This too must be completed within a set amount of days after establishing residency.

 - Apply for new license plates.
 This generally coincides with the registration process.